 Most password managers utilize a clean, easy-to-navigate interface among their apps and browser extensions.
 I found SplashID to be a distinct outlier in this regard.

-For starters, SplashID’s interface is quite busy.
-In addition to being visually unappealing, it feels disorganized as everything from logins to credit card information is stored in a single vault.
-Typically, password managers split such information into separate vaults.
+SplashID’s interface is quite busy.
+In addition to being visually unappealing (for me, at least), it feels disorganized — everything from logins to credit card information is stored in a single vault.
+Most password managers try to split such information into separate vaults.

 SplashID’s browser extension also detracts from its UX.
 Most password managers allow you to quickly log in to the browser extension with just the master password.
-But SplashID takes you to a separate window in which you must log in with an email and password.
-This unusual multi-step process greatly detracts from the convenience associated with password managers.
+But SplashID takes you to a separate window where you must log in with an email and password.
+This unusual multi-step process greatly detracts from the convenience typically associated with password managers.

-While SplashID does have autofill and auto-capture capabilities, its functionality can be rigid and difficult to use.
+SplashID has autofill and auto-capture capabilities, but its functionality can be rigid and difficult to use.

 SplashID’s autofill doesn’t work unless you have previously logged in with that information, despite that you’re supposed to be able to upload your data via CSV file.
 This makes setting up automatic logins more annoying than it should be.